Jarrod Bunch

-Jarrod Ray Bunch (born August 9, 1968) is a former American football player and actor, as well as the head coach of the Beverly Hills High School football team.
-He played college football for the University of Michigan from 1986 to 1990.
-He was the number 1 pick for the New York Giants (27th overall) in the 1991 NFL Draft.
-Jarrod was named New York Giants Offensive Player of the year in 1992.
-In the 1993 training camp Jarrod sustained a knee injury that tore ligaments in his knee that sidelined him for seven weeks, upon his return his ability to play was greatly affected.
-After multiple surgeries in the offseason, he tried to recover his high level of play, however his contract with the Giants was terminated after he failed a physical examination before the start of 1994 season.
+Jarrod Glenn Bunch (born August 9, 1968) is an American former football player, and former head coach of the Beverly Hills High School football team.
+He played college football for the Michigan Wolverines from 1986 to 1990.
+He was the first-round pick for the New York Giants (27th overall) in the 1991 NFL draft.
+Bunch was named New York Giants Offensive Player of the Year in 1992.
+In the 1993 training camp, Bunch sustained a knee injury that tore ligaments in his knee that sidelined him for seven weeks; upon his return, his ability to play was greatly affected.
+After multiple surgeries in the offseason, his contract with the Giants was terminated after he failed a physical examination before the start of 1994 season.
 He signed with Los Angeles Raiders two weeks later.
-Jarrod retired from football in 1995, and has kept himself very busy in entertainment and other activities.
-To aid in overcoming his injuries, he began studying martial arts, and is a 3rd Degree Black Belt in Brazilian jiu-jitsu.
-He owns Bunch Time Production, a boutique production house that produces, commercials, web content, documentaries.
-He along with his wife Robin Emtage live in Beverly Hills California.
+Bunch retired from football in 1995.
+He is the president of the NFLPA former players Los Angeles Chapter.
+He and his wife Robin Emtage live in Beverly Hills, California.

 Early years

 Bunch was born in Ashtabula, Ohio, in 1968.
 At age five, he lost the fourth toe on his right foot in an accident involving a lawnmower.
 Bunch attended Ashtabula High School, where he was a star football player and set high school records in pole vault and discus.
-He became the first student from the school to be awarded a scholarship to attend a Division I college for football, as well as the first to go to the NFL.
+He became the first student from the school to be awarded a scholarship to attend a Division I college for football, as well as the first and only to be drafted in the first round of the National Football League.